 After choking down loads of dense, eggy breads, biscuits and pancakes that felt like they were expanding in my throat, I decided coconut flour just didn’t live up to its reputation as an exciting (or even acceptable) paleo/gluten-free flour.
 No matter what it was blended with, the results were off just enough to remind me that I was eating a substitute for the real thing.
 But high praise from Jenny at MFAMB for a chocolate chip cookie made with a blend of coconut and almond flours* but no eggs led me to reconsider.
-The recipe at Cookie & Kate sounded deceptively simple, so I went straight to the kitchen to test the vegan version** with coconut oil (which you can see above).
+The recipe at Cookie & Kate sounded deceptively simple, so I went straight to the kitchen to test the vegan version** with coconut oil.
 After cooling them on the pan until they were firm enough to be handled — 10-15 minutes — I bit into a delicious, standard chocolate chip cookie that was crisp at the edges and soft in the center.
 I defy anyone to identify them as gluten-free by taste alone.

 - I browned the butter instead of just melting it, because brown butter makes everything better.

 - Taking a cue from the awesome Jacques Torres cookie recipe that swept the food world several years ago, I rested the dough in the refrigerator for three days before baking.

 - I doubled the size of the cookies from one tablespoon to two, flattened them slightly, and topped each with a sprinkle Maldon sea salt before baking for 13 minutes.

 Weirdly, the butter amplified the coconut flavor more than the coconut oil did, but otherwise, I much preferred the second batch.
 It’s a heftier cookie that gets its only crunch from the sea salt, which accents the chocolate and just leaves you wanting more.
 And more.
 And still more.

 Gluten-free bakers, this one’s a home run.
 Be sure to try this recipe.